Breaking Down Washington Redskins' Best, Worst Contracts

 As cap hits go, it's a pittance, especially for a 27-year-old coming off his best season in the pros.
 Brown earned a Pro Bowl nod in 2016 after recording 149 tackles, four sacks, four pass breakups, two forced fumbles and an interception for the Buffalo Bills.

-Those numbers speak to a dynamic inside linebacker with a rangy skill-set new defensive coordinator Greg Manusky can unleash on offenses in a variety of ways.
+Those numbers speak to a dynamic inside linebacker with a rangy skill set that new defensive coordinator Greg Manusky can unleash on offenses in a variety of ways.
 Brown is already the most versatile player at his position on this roster, streets ahead of incumbents Mason Foster and Will Compton.

-With another $2.35 million available from the deal, but dependent on other factors, likely meeting production targets, the Redskins have again protected themselves superbly with this deal, particularly if Brown's dalliance with the Pro Bowl proves to be just a one-off.
+With another $2.35 million available from the deal (dependent on other factors, likely meeting production targets), the Redskins have again protected themselves superbly with this deal, particularly if Brown's dalliance with the Pro Bowl proves to be just a one-off.

 Worst: Shawn Lauvao, G